 Conclusion

-the Concrete Pictorial Abstract (CPA) approach is a highly effective method for teaching mathematics and other subjects.
+The Concrete Pictorial Abstract (CPA) approach is a highly effective method for teaching mathematics and other subjects.
 Through initial实物 examples followed by moving towards abstract concepts, teachers can help students develop a deeper understanding of the underlying principles of the subject matter.
 This approach promotes student engagement, enhances problem-solving skills, and creates greater confidence in learning.

 The CPA approach is not just a teaching strategy; it is a philosophy that emphasises the importance of building a strong foundation of conceptual understanding.
 When implemented effectively, the CPA approach can transform the way students learn and perceive mathematics, making it more accessible, meaningful, and enjoyable.

 The transformative power of CPA extends beyond individual lessons to reshape entire mathematical journeys.
-Students who experience consistent concrete pictorial abstract teaching develop robust mental models that support transfer of learning across topics and year groups.
+Students who experience consistent concrete pictorial abstract teaching develop strong mental models that support transfer of learning across topics and year groups.
 For instance, a child who explores fractions through physical manipulatives, visual fraction walls, and symbolic notation will more readily grasp percentage concepts later, recognising the underlying connections between these related areas of mathematical understanding.

 Successful classroom implementation requires commitment to the process, particularly during the concrete and pictorial phases where students might initially appear to progress more slowly.
 However, this investment in foundational understanding pays dividends when students demonstrate greater independence and confidence in abstract mathematical thinking.
 Teachers should resist the temptation to rush towards symbolic representation, instead allowing sufficient time for deep conceptual learning at each stage.